sporniket/spring-test-dbunit/README.md

 See above for details of how to configure a test class to use the loader.

-# Custom DBUnit Database Operations
+## Custom DBUnit Database Operations

 In some situations you may need to use custom DBUnit DatabaseOperation classes.
 For example, DBUnit includes `org.dbunit.ext.mssql.InsertIdentityOperation` for use with Microsoft SQL Server.
 The `DatabaseOperationLookup` interface can be used to create your own lookup strategy if you need support custom operations.
 A `MicrosoftSqlDatabaseOperationLookup` class is provided to support the aforementioned MSSQL operations.

 See above for details of how to configure a test class to use the custom lookup.

+## Please contribute!

+Have you found an issue?
+Do you have an idea for an improvement?
+Feel free to contribute by submitting it [on the GitHub project](https://github.com/ppodgorsek/spring-test-dbunit/issues).